Cloud59/api/README.md

 ```

 # Standard response
-Usual respose to each query:
+Usual response to each query:

 Success:
 ```json